 Students should not use the full University of Chicago Pritzker School of Medicine name or logo in videos of student productions (senor skit, talent shows) unless they receive permission from James Woodruff, MD, Dean of Students.
 Students should get permission to post the video from all classmates who appear in the production before posting online.

 Student organizations may request the use of the Pritzker letterhead for purposes such as soliciting funding from external audiences or applying for grant funding.
 Email Tyler Lockman with your requested letter in a Word document.
 If approved for use, she will format it on Pritzker letterhead and email you a digital/PDF copy.

 In general, letterhead for publication submissions should be supplied by the faculty mentor/lab who is serving as the first author or corresponding author.
-Students serving as first authors who are not associated with a specific faculty mentor or lab should contact Rebecca Silverman to request that the submission be formatted on Pritzker letterhead.
+Students serving as first authors who are not associated with a specific faculty mentor or lab should contact Brenda Lyons to request that the submission be formatted on Pritzker letterhead.